ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/muscat_tsys.rst

 MUSCAT system temperature
 =========================

 Mexico-UK Submillimetre Camera for Astronomy (`MUSCAT <https://muscat-docs.astro.cf.ac.uk/>`__) is being built for the LMT Observatory.
-MUSCAT is a KID (Kinetic Inductance Detector) instrument.
+MUSCAT is an  LEKID (Lumped Element Kinetic Inductance Detector) instrument.
 It covers the frequency range between 250 and 300 GHz.
 It is designed as a broadband instrument with a 50 GHz bandwidth.
 (See `Tapia et al. 2020 <https://arxiv.org/pdf/2012.05126>`__ for more details.)
 To allow for some flexibility, it is set-up in the sensitivity calculator to cover bandwidths from 10 to 80 GHz.
 MUSCAT is being used to demonstrate the capabilities of a KID based continuum camera that can observe at these frequencies on AtLAST.

-As a KID instrument, the sensitivity is calculated slightly differently to the heterodyne instruments as Poisson noise and quasiparticle recombination noise are important in addition to the wave noise, as described in detail in this `note <https://github.com/ukatc/AtLAST_sensitivity_calculator/wiki/Sensitivity-Calculation-for-a-Single%E2%80%90mode-KID-based-Instrument>`__.
+As a KID instrument, the sensitivity is calculated slightly differently to the generic instrument description as Poisson noise and quasiparticle recombination noise are important in addition to the wave noise, as described in detail in this `note <https://github.com/ukatc/AtLAST_sensitivity_calculator/wiki/Sensitivity-Calculation-for-a-Single%E2%80%90mode-KID-based-Instrument>`__.
 Re-arranging the equations, we find that we can incorporate this instrument into our :doc:`sensitivity calculation <sensitivity>` by determining an equivalent system temperature that is dependent on the Noise Equivalent Power (NEP) as follows:

 .. math::
     T_{sys} = \frac{\mathrm{NEP}}{k\,\eta_\mathrm{chip,co}\,\eta_\mathrm{eff}\,\mathfrak{t}\,\sqrt{2n_\mathrm{pol}\,\Delta\nu} }